Health Care

 Why it matters: The health care sector represents 18 percent of our economy.
 More importantly, it impacts the bottom line of every American.
 The average American spends over $10,000 annually on health care expenses and experts expect that to continue to rise.

 As a former health care provider, I am committed to sharing my experience with colleagues on both sides of the aisle as we work to reform our health care system so it makes sense for all Americans.
-It is time for us to come together and find commonsense solutions to our challenges.
+It is time for us to come together and find commonsense solutions to these and other challenges like the shortage of medical providers and viability of hospitals, especially in rural areas.

-What I've Done: As an optometrist, I understand that ensuring our health care system is able to provide quality care that is truly affordable, accessible and efficient for patients and providers is a priority for most Americans.
-That's why I've championed reforms that lower costs, increase competition, and advocated for legislation to improve access to vital telehealth services.
+What I've Done: As a former optometrist, I understand that ensuring our health care system is able to provide quality care that is truly affordable, accessible and efficient for patients and providers is a priority for most Americans.
+That's why I've championed reforms that lower costs and increase competition while also advocating for expanded and improved access to vital telehealth services.

 Senator Boozman's Health Care Accomplishments